 Prior to entering the program, students must be free of any communicable diseases.
 Prior to beginning the supervised practice rotations, they must provide a Statement of Health, which shall include a tuberculin skin test or chest x-ray, tetanus booster within the last 10 years, rubella and rubeola immunization, and immune status to varicella.
-All interns are required to take the Influenza and Hepatitis B vaccines.
+All interns are required to take the Hepatitis B vaccine.
 Two months prior to starting rotations, all interns are responsible for meeting site-specific health status requirements.
+Students, who are on campus and are not vaccinated for COVID-19, will need to undergo randomized testing weekly at UMaine.
 Costs of immunizations are the student's responsibility.